Kingdom of God Within You

 Jesus used lots of parables in his teachings. “without a parable spake he not unto them” (Mat 13:34) Even when he prophesied of literal events, those things sometimes were mixed with parables.
 In particular, a perfect example of this is what is referred to as the “Second Coming of Jesus” (Matthew 24), which is also referred to as the “Coming of the Kingdom of God” (Luke 17).

 In passages about the so-called “Second Coming”, what Jesus speaks about is an event associated with a specific time period, a specific place and a specific people.
 Moreover, there are obviously parables he wove into the telling of the event that he used to teach certain concepts.
-The basic subject is assumed to be about “the coming of the son of man” and what is known as “the great tribulation”, and it appears the disciples were under the impression that they were close to the literal “end of the world“.
+The basic subject is assumed to be about “the coming of the son of man” (at least that’s what was written) and what is known as “the great tribulation”, and it appears the disciples were under the impression that they were close to the literal “end of the world“.

 The place is in Judea — he makes a very specific reference to this in Mt 24:16, and gets into some very specific happenings in Mt 24:15-20.